Multi Family Housing | Cuboid House

 Developer-driven apartment blocks have completely overtaken the immediate context and most of urban Delhi.
 These apartment blocks typically occupy the complete permissible envelope and then embellish the peripheral walls with whatever is currently most fashionable.
 The resulting urban condition is one dominated by forced facades that are 50ft/15m tall, punctuated only with unusable three feet balconies and large expanses of inoperable glass with little or no protection from the climate.

-This strategy helps bring light deep into what is essentially, a narrow thin building.
+This strategy helps bring light deep into what is essential, a narrow thin building.
 To further add to the luminosity of the interior spaces, two light wells are placed in the main living space.
-Equipped with operable windows, they not only bring light, but also draw out air from the floors and vent from the terrace.
-The deep recesses for the windows and large overhangs temper the fierce climate of Delhi and recall sustainable building traditions, while allowing for views from within.
+Equipped with operable windows, they not only bring light but also draw out air from the floors and vent from the terrace.
+The deep recesses for the windows and large overhangs temper the fierce climate of Delhi and recall sustainable building traditions while allowing for views from within.
 Two local stones, one grey (cudappah), the other sandy brown (jaisalmer teak), are used to emphasize the cubic volumes that give this house its name and form its most distinctive visible element.